crabby-lang/crabby/docs/KEYWORDS.md

 # Crabby's Keyword

-This markdown file will guide and inform you the available keywords of Crabby.

 > [!WARNING]
-> Due to **Crabby's** early development stage, we expect you to not take some (or most) of this keywords seriously, the **interpreter** is currently still broken, so that's why the creator of the language is findings ways to fix it, it can take years, which is normal for a language that only has one person doing all the work.
+> Due to **Crabby's** early development stage, we expect you to not take some (or most) of these keywords seriously, the **interpreter** is currently still broken, so that's why the creator of the language is findings ways to fix it, it can take years, which is normal for a language that only has one person doing all the work.
 Thank you for your patience.

+This markdown file will guide and inform you the available keywords of Crabby.

-> [!NOTE]
+> [!TIP]
 > In Crabby, keywords are categorized as **simple**, **reserved**, and **experimental**

 ## print()